neo4j/graphql/docs/rfcs/rfc-040-relay-first-api.md

 *   Types in a relationship will follow the convention `[RootType][fieldName]` at the beginning.
 *   Where possible, input types will mirror normal types.
 E.g. `PersonNode` will be filtered by `PersonNodeWhere`
+*   Types ending in `*Connection` will follow Relay spec as these are reserved types according to the spec

 ### Further discussion points